A Guide to OPCF 16 & OPCF 17

 Suspending your car insurance with OPCF 16 is better than cancelling the policy outright.
 Here are some reasons why cancelling your policy outright is a bad idea:

-• Cancelling your insurance policy might cost you more money later on since you have to go through approval again.
+• Cancelling your insurance policy might cost you more money later on since you have to go through the approval process again.

 • Coverage gaps may be a potential red flag for insurance companies.
 This could make insurance approval harder.